 Add the vegetable mixture to the reserved lentils, cover, and simmer until the vegetables are soft - about 20 minutes.
 If the mixture becomes too thick, add more water.

-Stir in the lemon juice and cilantro and cook 5 minutes longer.
+Stir in the lime juice and cilantro and cook 5 minutes longer.
 Taste and adjust the seasonings.

 Serve and enjoy!

-- If you don't have a local Indian grocery source for sambar powder, here's how to make your own sambar masala.
+- If you don't have a local Indian grocery source for sambar powder, learn how to make your own sambar masala.

 Vegetarian red lentil sambar recipe reprinted with permission from "Vegan Fire & Spice: 200 Sultry and Savory Global Recipes" by chef Robin Robertson.